-Switzerland was supposed to be our once-in-a-lifetime sort of destinations until we moved to Germany this year.
+Switzerland was supposed to be our once-in-a-lifetime sort of destination until we moved to Germany for a year.
 We planned our second trip to the country of pristine lakes and picturesque alps, and after spending about 10 days in Switzerland, we’ve put together our comprehensive guide on things to do and best places to visit in Switzerland.

 This Switzerland travel guide is for all those who have been looking to plan their visit to the country for 3, 4, or 7 days.
-Wondering how to start planning?
+Wondering how to go about the planning process?
 Well, I’ve got you covered with these awesome recommendations on accommodation, activities, and day-by-day suggestions.

 Switzerland Travel Guide: Important Tips